At ClickUp, we’re all about processes and productivity.

 4. Make The Project Plan

-Your natural inclination may be to jump straight to a timeline and schedule out the tasks.
+Your natural inclination may be to jump straight to make a timeline and schedule out the tasks.

 But before you create the project schedule, you must consider what specific steps need to be done.

-Don’t forget about risk management and how you will handle any issues or change requests that arise.
+Don’t forget about risk management and how you will handle any challenging issues or change requests that arise.
 You’ll also want to define the project scope in your project management plan so nothing goes off the rails.
 There will always be surprises, but as long as you’re committed to project communication, project execution, and are using the ClickUp project management tool, you and your project team will be set for success!

 Read more about creating a great project plan!

 For this checklist item, also consider the dependencies–which tasks must be completed before other tasks can begin.
 Order your tasks and set up task dependencies to manage milestones, and save time.

 In ClickUp, create a Folder for your project and then start a List of the different parts.
 Maybe you have different Lists based on the code languages used.
 You might have one for front-end and another for back-end.
 Design and copywriting work too!
 Whatever group of tasks that you have, a List can help keep it together.